MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-train-models.md

 ## Assess the performances of the trained models on the validation dataset

-Once done with ML model training, you can assess the performance of trained ML models in two ways.
+Once done with ML model training, you can assess the performance of trained machine learning models in two ways.

 - Open the saved experiment from the workspace, load the machine learning models, and then assess the performance of the loaded models on the validation dataset.